rhadp-example-repos/lab2255-jumpstarter/README.md

 * Make a copy of file `inventory/main.example.yml` and name it `inventory/main.yml`.
 * Update the `inventory/main.yml` file with the required values.

-Run the following command to install the required packages:
+Run the following commands to install the required packages:

 ```shell
 # prepare the automotive image builder host